What is the Mediterranean Diet?

 Benefits of a Mediterranean Diet

 These two landmark studies exemplify the cardio-protective nature of this dietary pattern.
-However, there are a range of other benefits associated with this dietary pattern such as:
+However, there is a range of other benefits associated with this dietary pattern such as:

 • Reduction in NAFLD